EmAstro/ESOAsg/doc/archive_catalogues.rst

 .. rubric:: Footnotes

-.. [#foot_cat] The web user interface for this catalog is reachable via the URL computed appending the `cat_id` to the string: https://www.eso.org/qi/catalogQuery/index/
+.. [#foot_cat] The web user interface for this catalogue is reachable via the URL computed appending the `cat_id` to the string: https://www.eso.org/qi/catalogQuery/index/